-Thanks to the financial support of many individuals over the years, Ms. Garniez presented a peer-reviewed poster presentation of Tonal Refraction at the International Conference on Music Perception and Cognition in Seoul, Korea in August, 2014, significant recognition of the validity of this independent research and scholarship.
-The well-attended meeting offered opportunities to learn how this work relates to academic research on this complex subject and to discuss Tonal Refraction informally with young scholars from all over the world.
+Thanks to the financial support of many individuals over the years, Ms. Garniez twice presented Tonal Refraction at peer-reviewed International Conferences of the Music Perception and Cognition Society in Seoul, Korea (2014) and in San Francisco (2016) as well as at a regional conference sponsored by Harvard University: significant recognition of the validity of this independent research and scholarship.
 Without doubt this work is at the cutting edge of the concerns of that discipline.

 Ear logic conveyed by the specific composition and perceived independent of learned concepts, was put it to the test in Mozart: Modernist, a three-concert series at Tenri Institute in New York City (spring 2019), with young musicians who specialize in far-out contemporary music.
 The team consists of Artie Dibble, viola; Dave Eggar, cello; Gregor Kitzis, violin.
 Working together as The Tonal Refraction Ensemble we are determined to document this approach for younger generations by recording, making a documentary, and through social media.